Breaking the Data Barrier in Learning Symbolic Computation: A Case Study on Variable Ordering Suggestion for Cylindrical Algebraic Decomposition: Conclusion and future Work

 \section{Conclusion and future Work}

 In this work, we proposed to leverage pre-training \& fine-tuning Transformer models to address the inherent data scarcity problem when employing deep learning to predict the best variable ordering for cylindrical algebraic decomposition.
 By conducting intensive experiments on two publicly available random datasets, an enhanced random dataset and a real SMT dataset, we have demonstrated that the proposed approach substantially outperforms the state-of-the-art heuristic methods as well as Transformer models not employing the pre-training technique.
 On the dataset DQ-3, the best pre-training \& fine-tuning model brings $2\times$ speedup for CAD over the best heuristic approach, $3\times$ speedup over the classical Brown's approach \texttt{svob}.
 On the dataset DQ-4b, the speedup over \texttt{svob} is near $2\times$.
 On a real SMT dataset, the model brings near-optimal performance (only $1.07\times$ the optimal CAD running time).
+Moreover, we observe that pre-training tasks that exploit the deep features of projection polynomials (\texttt{feature\_p}, \texttt{feature\_s}, \texttt{feature\_r}) consistently outperform the ones that utilize only the shallow features of input systems (\texttt{feature\_e}, \texttt{feature\_f}, \texttt{feature\_m}) after fine-tuning.

 We have also explored several different directions, such as increasing the pre-training dataset size and increasing the model capacity, aiming to push the limit of current work.
 We notice that, although the pre-training models have greatly helped the downstream CAD variable ordering selection task, the pre-training models for learning information of resultants still have a relatively low accuracy.
-For the future, much work remain to be done for learning with these basic symbolic operations, whose success may help with learning more advanced symbolic algorithms via the pre-training \& fine-tuning paradigm.
+For the future, much work remains to be done for learning with these basic symbolic operations, whose success may help with learning more advanced symbolic algorithms via the pre-training \& fine-tuning paradigm.